junhoyeo/BetterOCR/README.md

 <a href="https://github.com/junhoyeo/betterocr/blob/main/LICENSE"><img alt="MIT License" src="https://img.shields.io/badge/license-MIT-blue?style=for-the-badge&labelColor=162246" /></a>
 <p>

-> 🔍 Better text detection by combining OCR engines with 🧠 LLM.
+> 🔍 Better text detection by combining multiple OCR engines with 🧠 LLM.

 OCR _still_ sucks! ...
 Especially when you're from the _other side_ of the world (and face a significant lack of training data in your language) — or just not thrilled with noisy results.